raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 draft: true
 ---

 This series of articles describe the structure of a low frequency trading bot supporting dynamic, adjustable and backtestable investment strategies, a project that I have been working on and off for three years in the hope that some day, I could just start it in the morning and watch it print money while I drink coffee.
-Or contemplate it burn all my savings in 10 minutes.
+Or contemplate it burn all my savings in 10 minutes.💸

 This chapter covers some necessary precautions, states the objectives of the trading bot, its limitations, the impact of these on the implementation, and defines what strategies are.